 House and Pet Sitters have a Travel Secret

 Go on a slow motion trip around the world.
-House sitting opens doors to the destinations of your dreams...and
+House sitting opens doors to the destinations of your dreams ... and accommodations are FREE!

 you're going to LOVE what house sitting offers.

-Or maybe you'd rather spend some quality time in Hawaii or Alaska or Down-Under...it's all doable if you're willing to take care of
+Or maybe you'd rather spend some quality time in Hawaii, Asia, Alaska or Down-Under ... it's all doable if you're willing to take care of

 a household and a pet or two in exchange for free rent.